 certain anti-arrhythmics, antidepressants, antibiotics and antipsychotics

-theophylline, and other methylxanthines, used to help breathing.
-Caffeine is also
+theophylline, and other methylxanthines, medicines used to help breathing.
+Caffeine

 cyclosporin, used in organ transplants, or for severe arthritis or psoriasis